Kacper-M-Michalik/mirage-sel4-templates/full/README.md

-This example shows how you can implement a proper VMM that interacts with sel4 space hardware drivers to implement hypercalls, the SDDF project is used for driver/protocol implementation.
+This example shows how you can implement a proper VMM that interacts with sel4-space device drivers, as to service hypercalls.
+Device drivers used are timer, serial and block.
 <br>

-Additional details abotu SDDF can be found here:
+The SDDF project is used for driver/protocol implementation, additional details about SDDF can be found here:
 - https://github.com/au-ts/sddf/tree/main
 - https://trustworthy.systems/projects/drivers/sddf-design.pdf

 The SDDF system results in complicated and fragile system descriptions, as such the sdfgen python library is used, which allows writing python to help automate generation of a XML system description, as seen in system_gen.py
 <br>

 Library Versions required:

 - sdfgen 0.26.2